judka-uriel/uriel-book/uriel_en.md

 <!-- so that they would not be too bored -->  At the same time, they were not
 bound by other obligations, as most working people are, and therefore gave no consideration to the capacities and needs of ordinary people.
-That is, rabbis, having no concerns of the daily life of working people, constantly pondered:
+That is, rabbis, having no concerns of the daily life of working people, repeatedly pondered:
 “What else might we devise to complicate the lives of Jews”, as antisemites do.
 As upon slaves, so upon working people they loaded an additional burden of stringencies, such that many could not endure and scattered.
 Thus with the